This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 If you’ve made it all the way to the end of this, then thank you.
 I appreciate it.
 Like most people with ME, I don’t need pity or sympathy, just a little compassion and understanding.
 If my story positively influences your future interactions with someone who has a chronic illness, then that’s great.
-If you have an illness yourself, and reading this has made you realise you’re not alone, then that’s the best thing I could ever hope for this post (cheesy, but true).
+If you have an illness yourself, and reading this has made you realise you’re not alone, then that’s the best thing I could ever hope for from writing this post (cheesy, but true).

-I’ll be back tomorrow with the promised 3 Ingredient Chocolate Mousse recipe!
+Back when I first published this, I promised readers a super easy 3 Ingredient Chocolate Mousse recipe as a reward for making it through this my story, so head over there if you feel like treating yourself.
 Whether you’ve got the energy to make it from your very own chocolate that you’ve roasted and ground your own cocoa beans for, or whether all you can manage is to crawl to the kitchen and open a container of ready-made chocolate mousse, I know you’re here reading this because you love beautiful food.
-And, after all, that’s what this blog is here for.